Keats/vincentprouillet/content/blog/2019-10-23_react-typescript-starter.md

 ```

 Running that script (`yarn build`) will create the `dist` folder containing a file with a name like `app.5730f5cdf8cb70458282.js`.
-Since we didn't write any code yet, it currently only contains Webpack own code.
+Since we didn't write any code yet, it currently only contains Webpack's own code.

 The commit for those changes is in <https://github.com/Keats/webpack-react-typescript/commit/48fc3f342c3f4f53c30af1b457d90351f442b4f0>.